 Includes sustainability depth beyond revenue-generating concepts

 The applications will be reviewed by a panel of internal and external judges.
 Winners and runners up will be contacted via email mid-September.

-Winning selections (winners and runners-up) for each case study are invited to the Youth Summit on October 3rd to present their winning proposals (either in person or by video-conference).
-World Bank President Jim Yong Kim will present teams with certificates.
+Winning selections (winners and runners-up) for each case study are invited to the Youth Summit on October 23rd to present their winning proposals (either in person or by video-conference).
+World Bank President Jim Yong Kim will present participants with certificates.
 Additional awards will be given to the winners by the case sponsors.

 The following cases are this year's Youth Summit Development Cases:

 Note: Please remember that unsolicited submissions will not be accepted for this competition.
 We are only accepting submissions on the four cases (theme and country) described below.

 Case Study A: Strengthening Micro-Entrepreneurship for Disadvantaged Youth (Download)

 Case Study B: A Better Financial Product for Young Entrepreneurs’ Micro and Small Enterprises (Download)

 Case Study C: Reverse Engineering, Youth Entrepreneurship Driving Education (Download)

 Case Study D: Millennial Communications for Inclusive City Planning (Download)